ModECI/MDF/examples/NeuroML/README.md

 ### NeuroML to MDF

-The NeuroMLlite version can be used to generate MDF for the model:
+The NeuroMLlite version can also be used to generate MDF for the model:

 ```
 python FN.py -mdf      # Generate the MDF serializations (JSON and YAML) from the NeuroMLlite description